ChristianGleitzman/ChristianGleitzman.github.io/README.md

 # Personal Portfolio Website

-Welcome to my personal coding portfolio website.
-This website showcases my skills, projects, and experiences as a student and programmer.
+This is my personal coding portfolio website that showcases my skills, projects, and experiences as a student and programmer.

 ## Features

 - An about me section that introduces me, my background, and my goals
-- A portfolio section that displays my projects, each with a description, screenshots, and the technologies used
+- A portfolio section that displays my projects, each with a description/overview, screenshots, and aspects or features of the project.
+These are similar to the descriptions of the projects on my GitHub profile.
 - A contact form that allows visitors to reach out to me for job opportunities, collaborations, or any other inquiries

 ## Technologies Used